-Finding Migratory Children
+Finding Migratory Children Definition

-Definition

 The national interpretation of identification is to "ascertain (migratory) presence and location within the state."
 A survey is a means of collecting data/information which may be used to identify migratory students.
-This section will provide guidelines on how to identify migratory families by describing various types of surveys.

-There are three basic ways to identify migratory families:
+This section will provide guidelines on how to identify migratory families and Out of School Students (OSYs) by describing various types of surveys.
+There are three basic ways to identify migratory families and OSYs: